DJJamsran/Customer-behaviour-Analysis-with-Tableau-Viz/README.md

 <img align="left" alt="" src="https://github.com/DJJamsran/images/blob/main/11.png" width="850"/>

 <br>

 ### The purpose of the analysis:
--🔑 Gain deep insights to know about the **target audience**
+🔑 Deep Audience Insights: Acquire comprehensive insights to understand the nuances of the target audience.
-- Unlock the power of segmentation to tailor marketing efforts and **deliver personalized experiences** that captivate the target audience.
+🚀 Segmentation Mastery: Unleash the potential of segmentation to finely craft marketing endeavors.
+This involves creating and delivering personalized experiences that resonate with the target audience.
-- Make Informed Decisions: Turn customer behavior insights into actionable strategies and data-driven decision-making to refine your marketing strategies, optimize product offerings, and drive growth.📈
+📊 Informed Decision-Making: Translate customer behavior insights into tangible strategies.
+Embrace data-driven decision-making to refine marketing strategies, optimize product offerings, and fuel continuous growth.📈